 On the plus side, it’s sturdy and elegant (yes, toilets can be stunning!).
 It won’t collapse under your child’s weight or be an eyesore inside your home.
-It’s also the perfect size for toddlers training around the typical age (three-ish) and comfortable – something you certainly want your child’s toilet to be.
+It’s also the perfect size for toddlers training around the typical age (two-ish) and comfortable – something you certainly want your child’s toilet to be.
 It’s easy to clean too!

 The drawback is this toilet isn’t easy to grab.
 If you want to pick it up quickly and move it around with one hand, this can be an inconvenience.